gdusbabek/genassist/README.md

 ### Later

-Playback.
+* Playback.
 This will be easy for Rdio.
-Crawler that searches for songs.
-Turn those into a playlist.
+* Crawler that searches for songs.
+* Turn those into a playlist somehow.

+Playlistica?

 ## Dependencies